808s & Heartbreak: Rankings

-808s & Heartbreak was voted the 10th best album of 2008 in the Pazz & Jop, an annual poll of prominent American critics.
-The album was also named one of the 10 best albums of 2008 by a number of publications, including the Associated Press (number four), The Hartford Courant (number seven), Now (number four), The Observer (number eight), Vibe (no order) and Time (number six).
+808s & Heartbreak was named one of the 10 best albums of 2008 by a number of publications, including the Hartford Courant (number seven), Now (number four), The Observer (number eight), Vibe (no order) and Time (number six).
 Pitchfork named 808s & Heartbreak the twenty-first best album of 2008.
-Dan Leroy of LA Weekly cited it as one of the top 10 hip hop albums of the year.
+Dan Leroy of LA Weekly cited it as one of the top 10 hip-hop albums of the year.
 Jam! named it the top album of 2008.
 DeRogatis included the album on his list of the year's 10 best albums and wrote, "With every listen, the poignancy of these personal tales of loss grows deeper, perfectly matched by the cold, lonely, robotic but nevertheless winning grooves that accompany them.
 Upon further reflection, it is a brave and daring 4-star effort that deserves to be heard by any fan of adventurous pop music."
-Time Out New York featured the album on its list of the Best and Worst Albums of 2008.
+Time Out New York featured the album on its list of the "Best and Worst Albums of 2008".
 The magazine's writer Colin St. John cited 808s & Heartbreak as one of the worst of 2008, and editor Steve Smith named it third on his best-of list, while calling the album "the year's most misunderstood triumph".

 The album was placed at eighth on The Guardian's top 50 albums of 2008 list, stating; "He has always been more complex and unpredictable than his peers, but even by Kanye West's standards, 808s & Heartbreak was an unexpected curveball.
 Knocked completely sideways by the 'Shakespearean tragedy' of the death of his devoted mother following plastic surgery, and the split from his fiancée, West poured out his soul, showing glimpses of a hitherto unseen humility.
 In a complete departure from his preceding trilogy of albums, the rapper's fourth saw him barely rapping.
 Instead, half singing, half talking, his voice given a cracked, ethereal feel by hip-hop's gadget du jour, the Antares Auto-Tune, West laid himself bare, questioning the fame and materialism he had always coveted against a minimal backdrop of 808s and haunting strings.
 It's lonely at the top."
 BPM named it the eighth best album of the year.

-In 2009, Rolling Stone ranked it number 63 on its list of the 100 Best Album of the Decade, then in 2014 they named it one of the 40 most groundbreaking albums of all time, in which it was only one of two albums to be released in the 21st century.
+In 2009, Rolling Stone ranked it number 63 on its list of the "100 Best Album of the Decade", then in 2014 they named it one of "The 40 Most Groundbreaking Albums of All Time", in which it was only one of two albums to be released in the 21st century.
 Q named it the decade's 81st best record.
 On similar lists, Slant Magazine and PopMatters ranked it 124th and 42nd, respectively.
-In 2020, Rolling Stone placed 808s & Heartbreak at number 244 on the magazine's revision to the 500 Greatest Albums of All Time list.
+In 2020, Rolling Stone placed 808s & Heartbreak at number 244 on the magazine's revision to "The 500 Greatest Albums of All Time" list.